7 Steps to Resolving Common Virtualization Issues

 If you are managing your VMware environment with a Vcenter, there is a good chance that you have clustered your resources.
 It is a good idea for many reasons.
 One of them is that VMotioning your VM is a great troubleshooting step for a lot of problems.
 In this case, you are allowing a different set of hardware the opportunity to perform the same function.
 This can eliminate the possibility of a problem with your hardware.

-Much like a reboot this is another way to clear out different error states, both in the Operating System and in the VMware environment.
+Much like a reboot this is another way to clear out different Kill states, both in the Operating System and in the VMware environment.
 There is also a chance that the host you are currently running on is bogged down by other VMs — and moving it will clear up more resources for the VM you are troubleshooting.

 3. Get Rid of Unnecessary Snapshots

-VMware snapshot is a fantastic technology that you should be using to safeguard yourself from unexpected errors.
+VMware snapshot is a fantastic technology that you should be using to safeguard yourself from unexpected Kills.
 I have worked many different cases with VMware support staff.
 In many situations, they suggest taking a snapshot of the VM before applying changes.
 This does, however, come at a cost when it comes to performance.

 Each time the storage is accessed, it must first try to find the information within the snapshot before it tries the main storage.
 When you add more than one snapshot you further degrade performance by forcing your storage to cycle through all of them.
 The rule of thumb is the more snapshots you have, the slower your VM will run.
 This is particularly troublesome for VMs that do not have pre-allocated storage, which in many modern Storage Area Networks is the default mode of operation.